 - Ability to interact without prejudice with a wide range of individuals

 - Quick learner and in some situations, ability to make rapid decisions

 - Lifelong learner

 - Good with science

 - Interpersonal communicator

 - Stress management skills

-Don’t worry if you feel you do not possess all of these characteristics.
+Don’t possess all of these characteristics?
+Don’t worry.
 Education and experience will help you develop these characteristics and skills.
-However, if you are not willing to work towards attaining these characteristics, then nursing may not be the best choice for you.
+However, if you are not willing to work towards attaining these attributes, then nursing may not be the best choice for you.